bjpop/rover/README.txt

       Optional.
 Defaults to current working directory.

       Only relevant if primer checking is enabled.
-Data files will be created in both the current directory and inside the directory DATADIR.
-      "total.dat" in the current directory will contain statistics relating to the entire dataset, while the DATADIR directory will contain files "sample1.dat", "sample2.dat", etc. which contain statistics relating to the individual BAM files.
+Data files will be created inside the directory DATADIR. "total.dat" contain statistics relating to the entire dataset, while "sample1.dat", "sample2.dat", etc. will contain statistics relating to the individual BAM files.

    bams [bams ...]